Editorial Guidelines

 UHealth University of Miami Health System

 UHealth – University of Miami Health System is South Florida’s only university-based medical system and includes three inpatient facilities—Sylvester Comprehensive Cancer Center, UHealth Tower, and Bascom Palmer Eye Institute—and more than 30 outpatient sites in Miami-Dade, Broward, Palm Beach, and Collier counties, including The Lennar Foundation Medical Center on the University’s Coral Gables Campus.
-Use full title on first reference.
+Use full title on first reference, with an en dash and spaces before and after.
 Use UHealth on subsequent references.

 United States